Walodja1987/xns/README.md

 **Important:** The namespace creator address is set at namespace creation time and **never changes**.

 * Creator privileges are tied to the specific address that created the namespace
-* These privileges are **independent of contract ownership**
+* These privileges are **immutable** and cannot be transferred
-* If contract ownership is transferred, the original namespace creator retains all their privileges:
+* Only the original namespace creator can:
-  * Can still claim free names (if any remain)
+  * Claim free names (up to 200 per namespace, at any time)
-  * During the exclusive period, only the original creator can register paid names
-* The new contract owner does **not** inherit namespace creator privileges
+  * Register paid names during the 30-day exclusive period

-This ensures that namespace creators maintain full control over their namespaces regardless of contract ownership changes.
+This ensures that namespace creators maintain full control over their namespaces forever.

 ---